Cayman Key Replacement Pricing

 The 982-chassis 718 Cayman has used Porsche's server-auth immobilizer since 2017.
 We add a spare via the online session it requires, on site in San Diego.

-Same 3-button layout, but the blade folds into the fob body.
-Press the release and the key flips out when you need it.
+Covers 2009-2012 Caymans.
+Same 3-button remote layout, but the high security blade folds into the fob.
+Press the side release and the blade swings out when you need it.

-A proximity fob that communicates with your Cayman wirelessly.
-There is a hidden emergency blade inside for manual door entry if the battery dies.
+Covers 2013-2016 Caymans.
+A proximity fob that works wirelessly with your car.
+There is a hidden emergency blade inside for manual door entry if the battery runs low.

 From 2017 the 718 Cayman (982) uses Porsche's server-auth smart fob, proximity unlock and push-button start, emergency blade tucked inside.
 We pair a spare in San Diego over the required Porsche online session.
 Spare key only, all-keys-lost requires the dealer.